loga4m/MindsUnited/README.md

 ```
 - Load-balanced assignment at each tier
 - Status tracking via `confirmed` and `closed_at`
+- **Logic**:
+    - If representative approves a UserRequest, it only creates RepresentativeRequest
+    - A post can be `confirmed` only when RepresentativeRequest gets approval from a board

 ### 4. **Soft Ownership**
 - `original_author` = primary creator